yuvalatzmon/SACRED_HYPEROPT_Example/README.md

-A minimal example for integrating a Keras-TF model with SACRED experimental framework, and HyperOpt scheduler for param search.
-HyperOpt is used under a distributed system (a cluster of machines).
+A minimal example for integrating a Keras-TF model with [SACRED](https://github.com/IDSIA/sacred) experimental framework, and [HyperOpt](https://github.com/hyperopt/hyperopt) (Distributed Asynchronous Hyperparameter Optimization).

 Below you can also find full installation and usage instructions.